What to look for in a Financial Advisor

 5. How an FA is remunerated

-There are typically three ways in which FAs are remunerated.
-They can either charge a fee, earn a commission from the financial products that you bought or invest in, or paid a salary by their employer.
-Some of them might also earn a fixed salary with additional commission.
+Typically, there are 3 ways in which FAs are remunerated.
+They can either charge a fee, earn a commission from the financial products that you bought (insurance policies) or invested in (unit trusts), or simply be paid a salary by their employer.
+Some of them may also earn a basic salary with additional commission.

 6. Level of service required